jl4282/PyCode/README.md

 8. Beautiful stats

     Click on `stats` and it will show you a list of all the programs, code, modules, and outputs.

-    On the bottom is a count of the programs that use a module
+    Of note: modules on the bottom show how many time a program was RUN with those modules, NOT how many programs utilize those modules. (relic from that past that's not enough time to change)

 ![alt tag](./minions.gif)